Physical Therapy

 Manual Therapy

 Manual therapy is a specialized form of joint and soft tissue mobilization techniques delivered with the hands as opposed to a device or machine.
-In manual therapy, practitioners use their hands to manipulate tissue and joints in an attempt to decrease back pain caused by muscle spasm, muscle tension and joint dysfunction.
+In manual therapy, practitioners use their hands to manipulate tissue and joints in an attempt to decrease back pain caused by muscle spasms, muscle tension and joint dysfunction.
 Manual therapy provides more effective physical therapy treatments than just exercise and modalities alone.
-The hands-on techniques of manual therapy have been proven effective in treating issues which were unresolved for years.
+The hands-on techniques of manual therapy have been proven effective in treating issues that have been unresolved for years.

 Sports Rehabilitation